 For the most current information about eligibility for international study, as well as helpful hints about other cultural and academic matters, please e-mail the International Students and Scholars Office at firstname.lastname@example.org or visit the ISSO website.

 If your first language is not English, and you've taken the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), you need to have received the following scores to attend Summer Session:

 - a TOEFL score of at least 100 on the internet-based test or 600 on the paper test or

-- an IELTS score of at least 7 on the IELTS.
+- an IELTS score of at least 7.